LukeGeiger-Bio/Thesis-Bioinformatics/README.md

 SBASH job scripts for running pre-DESeq2 RNA-seq analysis steps on a computing cluster, from .FASTA to count matrices.
 ## cts_sum_m
 Processed counts matrix; download and re-upload into R environment to remove factor levels brought on by DESeq2 steps on a computing cluster.
-## Gene_OntologyAll.R
+## GeneOntology_All.R
-R code for performing directional enrichment analysis on mouse, fly, bumblebee, and finch samples.
+R code for performing directional pathway enrichment analysis on mouse, fly, bumblebee, and finch samples.
 Dotplot, ridgeplot, barplot.

 # Data Availability
 ## Murine Data